 Men's Health Screening

-Since 2012, DCI has led an annual health fair with Duke’s Division of Urology and Duke Primary Care, called the Men’s Health Screening.
-This weekend-long event is held the first weekend in September in partnership with the local FQHC, Lincoln Community Health Center.
+This two-day event is held the first weekend in September in partnership with the local FQHC, Lincoln Community Health Center.
 The goal of this outreach program is to provide screening services to men who are at high risk for life-threatening illnesses.

-The Men’s Health Screening is intended for men between the ages of 45 and 75 who have never been diagnosed with prostate cancer or other chronic illnesses.
+The event is intended for men between the ages of 45 and 75 who have never been diagnosed with prostate cancer or other chronic illnesses.